Mario Super Sluggers

-Mario Super Sluggers is a sports and adventure video game for the Wii developed by Namco Bandai Games and Now Production, and published by Nintendo.
+Mario Super Sluggers is a 2008 sports video game developed by Namco Bandai Games and published by Nintendo for the Wii.
 It is part of the Mario Sports series, and the sequel to Mario Superstar Baseball for the GameCube.
-Mario Super Sluggers was released in Japan on June 19, 2008 and in North America on August 25, 2008.
-It was not released in Europe or Australia.
+The game was released in Japan on June 19, 2008 and North America on August 25, 2008.

+Like its predecessor, Mario Super Sluggers gameplay sees the player using various Mario series characters of their choosing to compete in games of baseball.
+Alongside traditional play, the game features an adventure mode where players must recruit members of a baseball team in order to defeat Bowser Jr. and Bowser.

-The game received mixed to positive reviews, with praise for the large character roster, multiplayer and gameplay, but criticism for the controls and lack of online play, while the graphics received mixed reactions.
+The game received mixed reviews, with praise for the large character roster, multiplayer and gameplay, but criticism for the controls and lack of online play, while the graphics received mixed reactions.

 Game modes

 Mario Super Sluggers features game modes that are similar to those of Mario Superstar Baseball.

 Exhibition

 The player can choose a captain and which eight players to have on a team.
 The number of innings can be chosen, and which field position the players are on.
 The player can choose which one of the nine stadiums to play on, as long as it is unlocked.